Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 This kind of open communication and cooperation between suppliers and OEMs is what the Japanese call “suriawase.”
 The concept of suriawase encompasses integrating a large number of parts to make a high-functioning, complex product.
 Rather than throwing different parts together, this approach ensures that each part complements the others and adds to optimizing performance.
 This is realized by maintaining a close association between all parties that are involved in the development process.

 This approach has been the key to the success of Japanese companies developing high-end products.
-DENSO considers Siemens PLM Software an important partner within the suriawase concept.
+DENSO considers Siemens Digital Industries Software an important partner within the suriawase concept.

 That was the beginning of a successful partnership.
 It started with an engineering services project with a technology transfer, and then continued with deployment of Simcenter testing tools in DENSO’s standard HVAC system development process.

 “We do similar projects every year,” says Sudo.
 “OEMs are really satisfied with the input that we deliver using Simcenter tools.
 The alternative would be trial and error, which would be very expensive in the development phase.
 Thanks to Simcenter solutions, we are able to release our new products three times faster than was previously the case.”

 To identify the compressor forces, typically the inverse matrix method is used.
 Although this well established method has proven to be successful across many applications, typically significant preparation and testing are required.
 The compressor has to be physically disconnected from the body and a fully populated matrix of transfer functions between the connection locations and the slave locations needs to be measured.